French submarine Surcouf: Free French Naval Forces

 By August 1940, the British completed Surcoufs refit and turned her over to the Free French Naval Forces (Forces Navales Françaises Libres, FNFL) for convoy patrol.
 The only officer not repatriated from the original crew, Frigate Captain Georges Louis Blaison, became the new commanding officer.
-Because of Anglo-French tensions with regard to the submarine, accusations were made by each side that the other was spying for Vichy France; the British also claimed Surcouf was attacking British ships.
+Because of Anglo-French tensions over the submarine, each side accused the other of spying for Vichy France; the British also claimed that Surcouf was attacking British ships.
 Later, a British officer and two sailors were put aboard for "liaison" purposes.
-One real drawback was she required a crew of 110–130 men, which represented three crews of more conventional submarines.
-This led to Royal Navy reluctance to recommission her.
+One real drawback was that she required a crew of 110–130 men, which was equivalent to three crews of more conventional submarines.
+This led to the Royal Navy's reluctance to recommission her.

 Surcouf then went to the Canadian base at Halifax, Nova Scotia and escorted trans-Atlantic convoys.
 In April 1941, she was damaged by a German plane at Devonport.
 On 28 July, Surcouf went to the United States Naval Shipyard at Kittery, Maine for a three-month refit.
 After leaving the shipyard, Surcouf went to New London, Connecticut, perhaps to receive additional training for her crew.
 Surcouf left New London on 27 November to return to Halifax.